 The first tax refund that is received during the ‘undischarged bankruptcy’ period will be kept and distributed to creditors.
 This income was earned before the bankruptcy and thus is after-tax income.
 Future tax refunds will usually be kept.

 *Please be aware that any figures on this website may change slightly from time to time.
-They were correct at the time of uploading on 24/02/2017
+Updated 04/04/2017